Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Squeezy Implementation

-HotMem is an OS mechanism designed for the rapid reclamation of VM memory resources of serverless function instances when they terminate.
-A serverless runtime can leverage the HotMem interface in order to (un)plug and (de)allocate HotMem memory as it scales up and down function instances in the N:1 serverless model.
-Figure~\ref{fig:HotMem-overview} shows how HotMem can be integrated in such a runtime.
+Squeezy is an OS mechanism designed for the rapid reclamation of VM memory resources of serverless function instances when they terminate.
+A serverless runtime can leverage the Squeezy interface in order to (un)plug and (de)allocate Squeezy memory as it scales up and down function instances in the N:1 serverless model.
+Figure~\ref{fig:runtime} shows how Squeezy can be integrated into such a runtime.
 For simplicity, we show the scaling up / down workflow for only one function instance.
 However, the same applies when the runtime concurrently scales up or down multiple function instances to respond to spikes in the incoming load.
-In Section~\ref{sec:eval}, we evaluate a HotMem-aware FaaS runtime based on Openwhisk.
+In Section~\ref{sec:eval}, we evaluate a Squeezy-aware FaaS runtime based on OpenWhisk.

-\textbf{Scaling Up.} Figure~\ref{fig:runtime} (right) shows the steps that take place when the runtime decides to spawn a new function instance to scale up resources for function A. The runtime sends a request to to the agent that runs inside the VM worker to scale up function instances \textbf{(1)}.
-It also employs the hypervisor in the host to send a plug request to the guest, asking to add memory equal to the requirements of the instance, i.e., the memory size pre-defined by the user \textbf{(2)}.
-The HotMem plug path is triggered, and the guest populates a HotMem partition with the added memory \textbf{(3)}.
-The agent then spawns a new instance using the \emph{HotMem syscall interface} \textbf{(4)}.
-A new container is created and starts executing with all its private allocations being served by and isolated in the just-plugged HotMem partition.
+\textbf{Scaling up.} Figure~\ref{fig:runtime} (left) shows the steps that take place when the runtime decides to spawn a new function instance to scale up resources for function A. The runtime sends a request to to the agent that runs inside the VM to scale up function instances~\circleint{1}.
+It also employs the hypervisor in the host to send a plug request to the guest, asking to add memory equal to the requirements of the instance, i.e., the memory size pre-defined by the user.
+The Squeezy plug path is triggered, and the guest populates a Squeezy partition ~\circleint{2}.
+The agent then spawns a new instance using the \emph{Squeezy syscall interface}~\circleint{3}.
+A new container is created and starts executing with all its private allocations being served by and isolated in the just-plugged Squeezy partition.

-\textbf{Scaling Down.} Figure~\ref{fig:runtime} (left) shows the steps that take place when the runtime decides to evict a function instance to scale down resources for function B. The agent that runs inside the VM shuts down the function container and informs the runtime for the successful down-scaling \textbf{(5)}.
-The runtime then employs the hypervisor in the host to send an unplug request to the guest asking to reclaim memory equal to the memory freed by the recycle \textbf{(6)}.
-The HotMem fast unplug path is triggered in the guest, which i) identifies the empty HotMem zone of the recycled container, ii) directly removes it without any migrations, and iii) notifies the hypervisor \textbf{(7)}.
+\textbf{Scaling down.} Figure~\ref{fig:runtime} (right) shows the steps that take place when the runtime decides to evict a function instance to scale down resources for function B. The agent that runs inside the VM shuts down the function container and informs the runtime for the successful down-scaling~\circleint{4}.
+The runtime then employs the hypervisor in the host to send an unplug request to the guest asking to reclaim memory equal to the memory freed by the recycle~\circleint{5}.
+The Squeezy unplug path is triggered in the guest, which i) identifies the empty Squeezy zone of the recycled container, ii) directly removes it without any migrations, and iii) notifies the hypervisor~\circleint{6}.